ryancdickson/staging/docs/BR.md

 As part of the Certificate issuance process, the CA MUST retrieve and process CAA records in accordance with RFC 8659 for each `dNSName` in the `subjectAltName` extension that does not contain an Onion Domain Name.
 If the CA issues, they MUST do so within the TTL of the CAA record, or 8 hours, whichever is greater.

+Some methods relied upon for validating the Applicant's ownership or control of the subject domain(s) (see [Section 3.2.2.4](#3224-validation-of-domain-authorization-or-control)) or IP address(es) (see [Section 3.2.2.5](#3225-authentication-for-an-ip-address)) to be listed in a certificate require CAA records to be retrieved and processed from additional Network Perspectives before Certificate issuance.
+See [Section 3.2.2.9](#3229-multi-perspective-issuance-corroboration).

-This stipulation does not prevent the CA from checking CAA records at any other time.
+CAs MAY check CAA records at any other time.

 When processing CAA records, CAs MUST process the issue, issuewild, and iodef property tags as specified in RFC 8659, although they are not required to act on the contents of the iodef property tag.
 Additional property tags MAY be supported, but MUST NOT conflict with or supersede the mandatory property tags set out in this document.
 CAs MUST respect the critical flag and not issue a certificate if they encounter an unrecognized property tag with this flag set.